 - Aged Payables: An aged payable is a bill that is overdue by 60 days or more.
 These bills put your business credit score at risk, making it more difficult to secure future financing.
 Also, these outstanding balances accrue a lot of interest, making them more expensive with each passing day.
 Creditors whose bills are aged are the first people you should call to try and arrange a payment plan.
 Even offering partial payment is better than ignoring them.

 - Utilities and Rent: You can’t run a business without electricity and a phone line.
 Lights, Internet service, heating and air conditioning, etc. are essentials.
 If you are behind on your utility bills, your services can be cut off and leave you in the dark — literally.
 Try to negotiate a payment plan with your service providers, and don’t assume they won’t pull the plug if bills are left unpaid.
 Also, your landlord can evict you for nonpayment of rent.
-If you are seriously overdue, you’d better try to negotiate a forbearance or a partial payment before the locks get changed.
+If you are seriously overdue, you’d better try to negotiate a forbearance, a partial payment or find emergency rent assistance before the locks get changed.

 - Key Vendors and Suppliers: You depend on your key vendors and suppliers for your business to operate.
 Of course, they also depend on you for their companies to thrive, so it is in everyone’s interest to keep these relationships healthy.
 Talk to your business partners and let them know your situation.
 Try to negotiate a payment plan that allows you to pay partial amounts while deferring full payment.
 This buys you some time to address your cash flow problems, while ensuring that your business partners stay solvent.
 If you have been a good customer in the past, it’s more likely that your key associates will agree to some sort of payment modification.